timmywil/panzoom/README.md

 $elem.panzoom("setMatrix", [ 1, 0, 0, -1, 0, 0 ]);
 ```

 Sets the transform matrix of the panzoom element.
 It accepts the matrix as an array.

-Returns the newly-set matrix as an _Array_.
+_Note_: `setMatrix()` does not chain.
+It returns the newly-set matrix as an _Array_.

 ### `transition( [off] )`